-Research with human subjects must undergo a medical ethical review if it falls under the Medical Research Involving Human Subjects Act (WMO).
+Research with human subjects must undergo a medical ethical review if it falls under the Medical Research Involving Human Subjects Act (WMO) (in Dutch).
 Research falls under the WMO if the following two criteria are met:

 - it is medical/scientific research, and

 - people are subjected to procedures or are required to follow rules of behaviour.